IsaiahTek/zatca_flutter/README.md

     locationAddress: 'Business Address',
     industryBusinessCategory: 'Business Category');
 ```
-Once an instance of `CsrConfig` is created, the `csrConfig.properties` file will automatically be save.
+Once an instance of `CsrConfig` is created, the `csrConfig.properties` file will automatically be saved.

-After creating and instance of CsrConfig file, you can await the value of the `filePath` where the file is created if you need to by just doing:
+After creating an instance of CsrConfig file, you can await the value of the `filePath` where the file is created if you need to by just doing the following:
 ```dart
 CsrConfig csrConfig = CsrConfig(
     commonName: 'Your Common Name',